 Now that you know how important your diet is before conception, let’s look at foods specific to promoting a healthy pregnancy.

-Once you see those two little lines on the home pregnancy test, you’re world changes.
+Once you see those two little lines on the home pregnancy test, your world changes.
 It doesn’t matter how many times you’ve seen them before and how many children you already have, your views on food you place in your body will be dramatically altered for the next couple of years.
 While trying not to become obsessed with the perfect pregnancy diet, it is important to understand that eating needs to be different.
 Our bodies are nourishing and building a new little life, one that needs plenty of vitamins and minerals.

 Food for Pregnancy: Overview